 - Do not write anything in the X boxes.

-Some tips were given in order to have a better result.
-These include:
+Some IELTS tips and strategies were given in order to have a better result

 - If you cannot hear the audio clearly, let a member of staff know straight away.